 Improving governance and solving governance-related problems are complex and fundamentally political processes.
-Cookie cutter solutions rarely work across different contexts.
-Instead, effective solutions emerge - and change happens - through locally-led innovation, learning and adaptation.
-The challenge for organizations committed to supporting progress towards more open, accountable and effective governance, is how to best support local stakeholders as they navigate and shape the political dynamics and patterns of incentives that are at the heart of governance-related problems.
+Cookie-cutter solutions rarely work across different contexts.
+Instead, effective solutions emerge - and change happens - through locally led innovation, learning, and adaptation.
+The challenge for organizations committed to supporting progress toward more open, accountable, and effective governance is how to best support local stakeholders as they navigate and shape the political dynamics and patterns of incentives that are at the heart of governance-related problems.

 Cookie-cutter approaches to tackling corruption and enhancing integrity through the standard application of “best practice” solutions rarely deliver.
 Our work on integrity and anti-corruption takes a different tack.
 We collaborate with local partners working to tackle corruption, and help them to develop and apply innovative, problem-driven, and learning-centered approaches to improving governance and reducing corruption.
 We then use the evidence and insights generated to inform the evolution of the broader anti-corruption agenda.
 Learn more

 Improvements in the availability of data about public resources have not led to a commensurate improvement in the ability of citizens to follow and shape the use of those resources.
 Our work on fiscal governance addresses this challenge.
 We support local stakeholders’ efforts to use data about resources and results to address particular service delivery challenges, for instance in the health, education, or water sectors.
 We then use the evidence and insights generated to support the emergence of a more problem-focused, user-centric, and effective fiscal governance agenda.
 Learn more